jsreport/docs/docs/configuration.md

 **tasks** (`object`) - this attribute is `optional` and is used to configure component executing custom scripts.
 This component is use to excute javascript templating engines during rendering or in scripts extension.

-**tasks.strategy** (`dedicated-process | http-server`) - The first strategy uses a new nodejs instance for every task.
+**tasks.strategy** (`dedicated-process | http-server | in-process`) - The first strategy uses a new nodejs instance for every task.
 The second strategy reuses every instance over multiple requests.
 Where `http-server` has better performance, the default `dedicated-process` is more suitable to some cloud and corporate environments with proxies.
+The last `in-process` strategy simply runs the scripts and helpers inside the same process.
+This is the fastest, but it is **not safe** to use this strategy whit users' templates which can have potentially endless loops or other critical errors which could terminate the application.

 **tasks.numberOfWorkers** (`number`) - how many child nodejs instances will be used for task execution